 President Clinton signed the DMCA into law in 1998.
 For reasons ranging from a lack of funding to general incompetence, the Copyright Office failed to launch an online registration system for agents.
 Instead, one had to fill out a paper form and mail it into the Library of Congress.
 The form would go through several terrorism security checks before eventually arriving in the Copyright Office.
 Security would then direct the form to the DMCA desk where one clerk, Sue, processed roughly 7,000 filings a year.
 By hand.
 This inefficiency resulted in the registration process taking between one and two months, which was a wee bit aggravating for businesses who were ready to launch their website or app immediately.
 The $140 filing fee was equally painful considering the time involved in the registration process.

 After a mere 18 years, the Copyright Office announced a new online agent registration system would launch in December 2016.
 Instead of waiting months, the registration submission and approval process would take less than an hour.
 The fee would drop from $140 to $6.
 There was much rejoicing!

 There was just one catch.

 Parties who had previously registered in the old agent system would need to register again in the new online system.
-Agents on record before December 2016 would not be carried over to the new system for a valid reason – the old system was cluttered with filings for companies that no longer existed.
+Agents on the record before December 2016 would not be carried over to the new system for a valid reason.
+Filings from companies that no longer existed cluttered the old system.
 By starting fresh, the new agent system would be accurate and remain uncluttered.